Highgate: History

 Historically, Highgate adjoined the Bishop of London's hunting estate.
 Highgate gets its name from these hunting grounds, as there was a high, deer-proof hedge surrounding the estate: 'the gate in the hedge'.

 The bishop kept a toll-house where one of the main northward roads out of London entered his land.
 A number of pubs sprang up along the route, one of which, the Gatehouse, commemorates the toll-house.

 Hampstead Lane and Highgate Hill contain the red brick Victorian buildings of Highgate School and its adjacent Chapel of St Michael.
 The school has played a paramount role in the life of the village and has existed on its site since its founding was permitted by letters patent from Queen Elizabeth I in 1565.

-The area north of the High Street and Hampstead Lane was part of Hornsey parish and also later the Municipal Borough of Hornsey, and the seat of that borough's governing body for many years.
+From 1853 to 1940 the London Diocesan Penitentiary was sited on North Hill in Highgate.
+The area north of Hampstead Lane and east of the High Street was part of Hornsey parish and also later the Municipal Borough of Hornsey, and the seat of that borough's governing body for many years.

-Highgate Hill, the steep street linking Archway (traditionally called part of Upper Holloway) and Highgate village, was the route of the Highgate Hill Cable Tramway, the first cable car to be built in Europe.
+Highgate Hill, a steep road linking Archway (traditionally called part of Upper Holloway) and Highgate village, was the route of the Highgate Hill Cable Tramway, the first cable car to be built in Europe.
 It operated between 1884 and 1909.

 Like much of London, Highgate suffered damage during World War II by German air raids.
 The local tube station was used as a bomb shelter.

 Highgate New Town is a post-war estate adjacent to the cemetery, designed by Camden Council with similarities to the Alexandra Road estate.

 Governance

 Between 1983 and 2010 Highgate was part of the Hampstead and Highgate constituency.
 The Boundary Commission report of 2003 recommended removing the Camden part of Highgate from the remainder of that constituency and joining it with Kentish Town and Holborn to the south in order to form an enlarged Holborn and St Pancras constituency from the 2010 general election.

-Since 1983 the northern half of Highgate village has been part of the Hornsey and Wood Green constituency.
-The present MP for Holborn and St Pancras, elected in 2015, is Keir Starmer of the Labour Party.
+Since 1983 the northern half of Highgate village was part of the Hornsey and Wood Green constituency.
+Until 2023 the southern half of Highgate was in the Holborn & St Pancras Parliamentary constituency whose MP is Keir Starmer of the Labour Party, the current Prime Minister.
+The whole of Highgate Village is now part of the Hampstead and Highgate (UK Parliament constituency).